Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim/deliverable.md

 # Deliverable A

-Using the same containers that have been tested in the first test productions, described <a href = "testprod"> here </a>, the first deliverable consists of high-statistics simulations of proton cosmic rays.
+Using the same CORSIKA7 containers that have been tested in the first test productions, described <a href = "testprod"> here </a>, the first deliverable of the GAIAS2 consists of a set of high-statistics simulations of proton cosmic rays.

-10 energy ranges are available:
+10 energy ranges have been made available:

 1. 1 - 10 TeV
 2. 10 - 100 TeV